variousauthors/dj.maze/NEXTSTEPS.md

-[ ] add music, a countdown, and a taunt or two for losing [ ] the dudes should pulse to the music when they move, and take turns moving [ ] the dudes should leave a coloured echo trail behind them [ ] add a timer: if you take longer than 3 sec to make a move,
+[ ] add music, a countdown, and a taunt or two for losing [ ] the dudes should pulse to the music when they move, and take turns moving [ ] add a timer: if you take longer than 3 sec to make a move,
     your opponent moves.
     - maybe they just move every 3 sec regardless?
 With the music.